sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week01b.md

 {% highlight bash %}
 $ git commit -a -m "Adding a file containing a saying by Albert Einstein"
 {% endhighlight %}

-* Optional: if you wish to have a remote repository to save your new project on the cloud, make sure you have registered with Github or Bitbucket.
-For example, for bitbucket, follow [these intructions](https://confluence.atlassian.com/bitbucket/create-a-git-repository-759857290.html) to create a repository on bitbucket.
-After making your repository, you should find some instructions titled **Get started with command line** then select **I have an existing repository** and follow the instructions.